sungiant/sdf/README.md

 |:---:|
 |<img src="/renders/render-01-albedo.png" width="320" height="180" />|

-Augmenting the signature of the SDF such that, in addition to returning a depth value, a material identifier associated with the object at the given location is also returned can be used in conjuction with an augumented version of the function above to support CSG composition of objects with material associations.
+Augmenting the signature of the SDF such that, in addition to returning a depth value, a material identifier associated with the object at the given location is also returned can be used in conjunction with an augmented version of the function above to support CSG composition of objects with material associations.
 The following snippet shows how the CSG evaluation function can be adjusted:

 ```
 type MaterialSDF = Vector => (Double, Material.ID)